cyboranf/tic-tac-toeAI/README.md

 # Tic-Tac-ToeAI
-It's a game similar to original Tic-tac-toe (more details at ReadME).
+It's a game similar to original Tic-tac-toe (more details at first video).
 Project for AI subject on study where I must create a game where User can play vs MiniMax algorithm with alfa-beta upgrade.

 ## Pseudocode to be based on: